 According to Consumer Reports, the more reliable brands are Ruud, Trane, and American Standard, while the less reliable brands are Goodman, Lennox, York, and Amana.

 Electric furnaces are less in demand than gas furnaces.
 They are popular in the southeastern United States where they don't have harsh winters.
-Electric furnaces are usually more expensive, not because the cost of the unit, but because the amount of electricity used to heat a house.
+Electric furnaces are usually more expensive, not because of the cost of the unit, but because the amount of electricity used to heat a house.
 On average, electric furnaces cost around $700, or $2,000 when including installation.
 Electric furnaces last almost twice as long as a gas furnace and can operate at a high efficiency.

 The prices listed below are based on an average 1,600 square foot home in a climate that rarely drops below freezing.
-Your choice in brand will make a big difference in pricing.
+Your choice in the brand will make a big difference in pricing.
 Top-brands attract the more qualified professionals, which in turn increases installation costs.